 Protein micro sequencing can be performed by classical Edman degradation technique.
 Progressive protein micro sequencing has also been achieved using polyacrylamide gel electrophoresis, mass spectroscopy, electrochemical detection as well as Fast atom bombardment mass spectroscopy (FAB-MS).
 However, there is no single analytical technique that can be used in isolation to characterize a peptide unambiguously.
 The greater the number of analytical procedures to which a peptide product can be subjected, the more certain the user can be of its purity and authenticity.

-In the next chapter we shall discuss analytical techniques for estimation of peptide and protein molecules.
+In the next post I shall discuss estimation of peptide and protein molecules.